nyris/sdk-maui/README.md

 }
 ```

-#### Json Results :
+#### Handling JSON results

-If you specified a custom output format, you should use this call to get response as `Json` format :
+If you specified a custom output format, you should use this call to get response as `JSON` format:

 ```csharp
     NyrisSearcher
         .Builder("Your API Key Here", ActivityOrFragment)